tracee/tracee/README.md

 ## Performance considerations

 TracEE is designed with performance in mind.
 It does not introduce global synchronization and cleans up the MDC after an invocation context lifecycle.
-Benchmark is pending...
+A real benchmark is pending...

-The automatically generated context ids (like request- and session-identifiers) are configurable in length and allow you to choose a tradeoff between _uniqueness_ in time and data overhead depending on your load scenario.
+These automatically generated context ids (like request- and session-identifiers) are configurable in length and allow you to choose a tradeoff between the chance of _uniqueness_ in time and data overhead depending on your load scenario.

 ## Security considerations

-Since you may pass sensitive user information within your tracEE-Context, it is important to cancel the propagation at trust boundaries (like HTTP-Responses to users or third-party Web-Services).
+Since you may pass sensitive user information within your TracEE-Context, it is important to cancel the propagation at trust boundaries (like HTTP-Responses to users or third-party Web-Services).
 TracEE offers filter configuration mechanisms that allow you to selectively decide at which point in your application you want to pass around what contextual information.

-## Use cases
+## Integration scenarios

 | Framework  | Client | Container |
 | ----------:|:------:|:---------:|